 About

 My name is Andrew Grantham.
-I work at the University of Brighton in the UK.
+I work at the University of Bedfordshire in the UK.
 This site is for anyone interested in my work, leisure and politics.

 For example, my work profile can be found here

 I am a lecturer and researcher.
-I am currently teaching strategy in the School of Business and Law at the University of Brighton.
+I am currently teaching strategy and sustainability in the Graduate School of Business at the University of Bedfordshire.
 My publication list can be found here

-My desk can be found in Elm House, floor 3.
+My desk can be found in HM18 on the Luton campus (see below).

 My book Business Strategy: Analysis, Choice and Implementation can be found here.